lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 release yaml file.
-Runs tox, builds source and (optionally) binary distributions, checks the format of the version string, checks that the distribution file names contain the release version string, and checks that no tag exists in the code repository for the release version.
+Runs tox, builds source and (optionally) binary distributions, checks the format of the version string, checks that the distribution file names contain the release version string, and checks if the tag exists in the code repository for the release version.

 To initiate the release process, create a releases/ or .releases/ directory at the root of the project repository, add one release yaml file to it, and submit a change set with that release yaml file.
 A schema and and an example for the release yaml file appear below.
 The version in the release yaml file must be a valid Semantic Versioning (SemVer) string, matching either the pattern "v#.#.#" or "#.#.#" where "#" is one or more digits.